CS2613-WI24-FR01B/exploration-activity-1-SarunWeerakul/README.md

 ### 3. Purpose of the Program
    The program serves the purpose of displaying a moving text animation in a GUI window.
-It allows users to view a predefined text ("Happy Valentine's Day!") moving horizontally across the window continuously.
+It allows users to view a predefined text ("Happy Valentine's Day!") as an example moving horizontally across the window continuously.
 Additionally, it provides functionality to edit the displayed text through an input tab.
+In term of using in real life, we can use this application to display an advertisement, a caution, or any message in a the screen with the limited space.

 ### 4. Sample Input/Output
 #### Sample Input: